 Conversions and Revenue:

-- Number of conversions due to content shared by brand ambassadors.
+- Number of conversions due to the content shared by brand ambassadors.
 This is calculated by the number of conversions that were influenced by ambassador produced content such as their personal photos and videos.

 And that’s all there is to it!
 Not so bad, right?
 These are just a few of ways brands are connecting with their audiences to become brand ambassadors.
 In the end, authenticity, access, and respect are factors that make it easy for supporters to continue to spread the good word about the brands they love.